 Coil machines are the most common in tattoo shops across the globe, but a rotary tattoo machine is still a product to have on hand.
 They both have excellent qualities, yet the differences are what you need to consider before making a purchase.

 Before we get into specifics, let’s take a moment to discuss some general differences between the two.

 A rotary tattoo machine is quiet and lightweight.
 Veteran and novice tattoo artists can draw lines and shade easily.
-It does lack the punch of a coil machine, and it’s not as effective with larger needles.
-If you are doing color work, rotary machines are an excellent choice, and they produce less damage to the skin.
+It does lack the punch of a coil machine and it’s not as effective with larger needles.
+If you are doing color work, rotary machines are an excellent choice.
+Additionally, they produce less damage to the skin.
 Overall, a rotary provides a more gentle process than a coil tattoo machine.

 Rotary vs. Coil Tattoo Machines: A Look At The Particulars

 Besides the general differences, here are a few of the nitty-gritty areas where they differ:

 The primary difference between a rotary and coil machine is the way the needles move in the machine.
 Coil machines rely on an electromagnetic current that drives the armature bar.
 The current flows through, and the needles are released and retracted in a choppy movement.
 Coil machines work like a hammer, giving them more of a punch.